-Our intent through the English curriculum is to ensure that children develop the skills and knowledge that enables them to communicate effectively and creatively through spoken and written language, and to equip them with skills to become lifelong learners.
-We help children to enjoy and appreciate literature and develop a passion for reading.
-Everyday, we teach reading and writing in varied and lively ways, as well as promoting reading and writing in all subjects.
-We want our children to acquire core literacy skills and have a love of language.
+Our intent through the English curriculum is to ensure that children develop the skills and knowledge that enables them to communicate sensitively, effectively, and creatively through spoken and written language, and to equip them with skills to become lifelong learners.
+We encourage children to enjoy, appreciate and be curious about literature written by authors from all over the world.
+We aim to develop a growing passion for reading.
+Every day, we teach reading and writing in varied and lively ways creating meaningful experiences and long-lasting memories for the children.
+Reading and writing are woven through all subjects and areas of provision; both indoors and out.
+Our children will acquire core literacy skills and have a love of language, inspired by their adventures in the forest.

 Children are explicitly taught how to listen and speak with pace, poise and correct annunciation through English lessons.
-Each unit of work will start with ‘Talk for Writing’ and vocabulary study, which will introduce them to different tiers of vocabulary and theme specific words.
-Children are challenged to improve word choices and investigate origins of words throughout all curriculum areas.
+Each unit of work will start with ‘Talk for Writing’ and a vocabulary study often inspired by the great outdoors, which will introduce them to different tiers of vocabulary and theme specific words.
+Children are challenged to be ambitious with word choices and investigate origins of words throughout all curriculum areas.

-Children will participate in a range of drama activities and we will invite theatre groups and other performers, such as storytellers into the school.
+Children will be adventurous through taking part in a range of drama activities and we will invite theatre groups and other performers, such as storytellers into the school.
 We also hold an annual Book Fair and dress up for World Book Day.
-We believe children need precise vocabulary to articulate their learning.
+We believe that children need precise vocabulary to articulate their learning.
+Therefore, we model speech in full sentences and where appropriate, expect the same from the children.
 We provide intervention programmes for any children arriving to school without English or with vocabulary gaps.
 In EYFS, children will retell stories that will be scribed by their adult and then role-played by their peers through ‘Helicopter Stories’.
 Class assemblies and productions will give children opportunities to speak in front of audiences.

 Reading and Phonics

 Our intent is that pupils learn to read fluently and with a good understanding.
-Reading enables pupils to acquire knowledge, develop a wide vocabulary and stimulate the imagination.
-It helps pupils to develop culturally, emotionally, intellectually, socially and spiritually.
-Through reading high quality literature, pupils develop a good understanding of the world and a love of reading.
+Reading enables pupils to acquire knowledge, develop a wide vocabulary and stimulate their imagination.
+It helps pupils to develop culturally, emotionally, intellectually, socially, and spiritually.
+Through reading high quality literature, pupils develop a good understanding of the world and a lifelong love of reading.

 Learning to read comprises of two core elements: word reading and comprehension.
 We implement the teaching of these skills in a range of ways.
-We balance individual reading with group reading and also develop comprehension in our daily English skills sessions.
-Through quality phonic teaching, which will begin in Nursery, ‘Letters and Sounds’ and 'StoryTime Phonics' will be used to support the daily delivery of phonics.
-We also use online computer based resources such as ‘Phonics Play’, to further help the pupils learn to read and write sounds.
-Pupils are taught to read tricky high frequency words and are given books to read at home, that match their phonic and word knowledge; this boosts the child’s confidence in reading.
-We use a range of books from a variety of schemes, including Collins Big Cat, that incorporates different genres and text types.
+We balance individual reading with group reading and also develop comprehension at every opportunity; English lessons, other subject lessons, explore and learn time, forest school sessions and outdoor learning.
+Through quality phonic teaching, which will begin in Nursery, ‘Twinkl Phonics’, enriched with 'StoryTime Phonics' will be used to support the daily delivery of phonics.
+We also use online computer-based resources such as ‘Phonics Play’, to further help the pupils learn to read and write sounds.
+Pupils are taught to read tricky high frequency words and are given decodable books to read at home, that match their phonic and word knowledge; this boosts the child’s confidence in reading.
+We use Big Cat Collins books which are fully decodable and incorporate a range of different genres and text types.
+Children read books in line with their phonic ability.

-Children learn Phase 1 Phonics throughout the first year of the Foundation Stage (Nursery).
-This comprises of lots of fun activities including sound walks and games.
-It is our intent that children can blend and segment everyday sounds before they move onto learning phonic sounds.
+Children learn and develop Level 1 Phonics throughout the first year of the Foundation Stage (Nursery).
+This comprises lots of engaging activities including sound walks and games.
+It is our intent that children can orally blend and segment everyday sounds and recognise rhyme before they move onto learning phonic sounds.
 These skills are essential as the foundations of all phonics learning.
-Children will begin to name letters and begin to learn letters and sounds relevant to their life, e.g. the letters in their name.
+Children will then begin to name letters and begin to learn letters and sounds relevant to their life, e.g. the letters in their name.

-Once into Foundation Stage 2 (Reception), children start a phonics programme.
-We have designed our curriculum to follow the sequence of the Letters and Sounds scheme.
-This will continue through Year 1 and into Year 2.
+Once into Foundation Stage 2 (Reception), children start our phonics programme.
+We have designed our curriculum to follow the sequence of ‘Twinkl Phonics’.

-The 5 main skills taught during each phase are as follows:
+The 5 main skills taught during each level are as follows:

 Learning the letter sounds.
 Children will be taught the 44 main sounds.
-This include alphabet sounds as well as digraphs such as ‘sh’, ‘th’, ‘ai’ and ‘ue’.
+This includes alphabet sounds as well as digraphs such as ‘sh’, ‘th’, ‘ai’ and ‘ue’.
+These are introduced through well-known picture books.

-Learning the letter formation.
-Using a multi-sensory approach the children will learn how to form and write letters.
-We use the printed form and will follow the rising stars scheme for handwriting.
+Learning the letter formation ‘sparkle marks’.
+Using a multi-sensory approach from ‘Storytime Phonics’, the children will learn how to form and write letters.
+We use the printed form and will follow the Penpals scheme for handwriting.

 Blending.
 Children are taught how to blend the sounds together to read and write new words e.g. c-a-t becomes cat.